asadzia/Blue-Prism-Exception-Parser/README.md

-# Blue Prism Exceptions PArser
+# Blue Prism Exceptions Parser

 A tool which extracts all the exceptions implemented in a Blue Prism robot.